makrai/notes/martin21-predict-quality-NeuN-wo-train-test.md

     very different than our focus on validating pretrained models
 * understanding DNNs with the information bottleneck principle 24,25
   * Our work also has intriguing similarities and differences with ^
-  * posits that DNNs can be quantiﬁed by the mutual information between their layers and the input and output variables
+  * posits that DNNs can be quantified by the mutual information between their layers and the input and output variables
   * we not require access to any data, while information measures used in the information bottleneck approach do require this